eginwong/course-notes/philosophy/the-difference-between-assertive-and-aggressive.md

 > When you apply an assertive approach, you’re reflecting equality of respect.

 Questions:
-- Have there been times where you have fallen under passive or aggressive or assertive?
+- Have there been times where you now recognize fall under passive or aggressive or assertive?
 - Are there ever appropriate times to passive or aggressive?